 Molly Conley is a Clinical Psychology doctoral student who recently moved to Keene from Westchester, New York.
 She completed her undergraduate degree in Psychology at Columbia University.
 While in school, Molly tutored elementary school students in Harlem, which introduced her to the world of language-based learning disabilities.
 After graduating, she took a job teaching middle schoolers with dyslexia and ADHD.
 Molly works with children with special needs, and she advocates for international special needs orphans.
 Outside of class, you’ll probably find her curled up with a good book, baking a mean batch of chocolate chip cookies, or spending time with her friends and their various pets.
 Moly hopes you will come visit her in the writing center!

-Deyna Roebuck is studying for her master’s degree in the Environmental Studies Department, to compliment a New Hampshire science teaching certification.
+Deyna Roebuck is studying for her master’s degree in the Environmental Studies Department, to complement a New Hampshire science teaching certification.
 She studied sustainable development and ecotourism in Costa Rica, canvassed the mean streets of Pittsburgh during a crucial election season, and taught children about recycling through chocolate milk cartons and hot dog buns.
 Her hobbies include doing arts and crafts, following political blogs, and watching classic Disney movies.”

 Rachel McHale is a doctoral student in the Clinical Psychology program.She completed her undergraduate degree at Hartwick College, where she majored in Psychology and Religious Studies.
 She also worked as a tutor at Hartwick’s Writing Center for two years.
 She enjoys creative writing, hiking, fencing, and hockey.